HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/data/provider-replay-cases.rst

 The remaining provider-specific gallery work should be done in this order:

-- OSM versus BD Topage on one small bbox, with network density and geometry differences made explicit.
+- Repeat the hydrography comparison on a second basin where OSM completeness is less favorable, so the documentation does not imply that one density result generalizes everywhere.
-- EU-Hydro on the same bbox or a larger basin where a continental product is meaningful.
+- Add a larger EU-Hydro basin where the continental product is used at its intended scale rather than only as a contrast on a small bbox.
 - A coastal SHOM basin where the stage chronicle is connected to an actual coastal boundary condition rather than only a data replay.
 - A Hub'Eau refresh case that displays downloaded station discovery next to a